Angles In A Triangle Add Up To

 FAQ

 Q: How can I use this rule to find a missing angle in a triangle?
 A: If you know two angles in a triangle, subtract their sum from 180 degrees to find the missing angle.
-For example, if two angles are 50° and 70°, the third angle is 180° - (50° + 70°) = 60°.
+As an example, if two angles are 50° and 70°, the third angle is 180° - (50° + 70°) = 60°.

 Q: What is the significance of this rule in more advanced mathematics?
 A: It forms the basis for trigonometry and is crucial in understanding more complex geometric concepts.
 It also provides a foundation for understanding non-Euclidean geometries.